 Heading west out of town on highway 14/16/20, the switchback road is noticable going up the mountain on the left also known as Cedar or Spirit Mountain.
 This road accesses nearly every bouldering area on the mountain.
 Take the first left turn after entering the canyon, just before the blue building.
 Go left at the 'Y' and begin winding up the switchbacks.
 At the end of the 3rd switchback there is a turnout on the right.
 About half the areas on the mountain are accessed from here.
 Other ares are accessed at the 1st, 2nd, 4th and 12th switchbacks.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cedar Mountain Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cedar Mountain Boulders:

 Featured Route For Cedar Mountain Boulders